cloudspannerecosystem/autoscaler/terraform/gke/README.md

     cat autoscaler-config/autoscaler-config*.yaml
     ```

-    These two files configure each instance of the autoscaler that you
+    These two files configure each instance of the Autoscaler that you
     scheduled in the previous step.
 Notice the environment variable
     `AUTOSCALER_CONFIG`.
 You can use this variable to reference a configuration
-    that will be used by that individual instance of the autoscaler.
+    that will be used by that individual instance of the Autoscaler.
 This means
     that you can configure multiple scaling schedules across multiple Spanner
     instances.